Sjöcrona • Van Stigt Advocaten

 I. General

-1. Sjöcrona • Van Stigt Advocaten (hereinafter: The Partnership) is a partnership of private companies and natural persons.
-A list of partners and associates will be forwarded on request and is ready for inspection at the offices.
+1. Sjöcrona • van Stigt Advocaten (hereinafter: the partnership) is a partnership of private limited companies and natural persons.
+A list of partners and other lawyers will be sent on request and is available for inspection at both offices of the firm.

-5. These general terms and conditions have also been stipulated on behalf of the partners and former partners, as well as the directors and former directors and (indirect) shareholders of the private companies mentioned in para.
-1. and of all those (formerly) employed by the partnership.
+5. These General Terms and Conditions are also stipulated for the benefit of the partners and former partners, as well as the directors and former directors and (indirect) shareholders of the private limited companies referred to under 1 and all those who work or have worked for the partnership.

 II.
 Limitation of liability

-7. All commissions shall be deemed to have been solely granted to and accepted by the partnership, also if it is the explicit or tacit intention that a commission is to be carried out by a particular lawyer.
-The effect of Article 7:404 of the Civil Code, which provides an arrangement for the latter case, and the effect of Article 7:407 section 2 of the Civil Code, creating several liability in cases where two or more persons were granted a commission are excluded.
+7. All instructions shall be deemed to have been exclusively granted to and accepted by the Partnership, even if it is the express or implied intention that an instruction shall be carried out by a particular lawyer.
+The effect of article 7:404 of the Dutch Civil Code, which regulates the latter case, and the effect of article 7:407 paragraph 2 of the Dutch Civil Code, which establishes a joint and several liability for cases in which two or more persons have been given an instruction, is excluded.

-8. Any liability shall be limited to the amount paid out in the case concerned by the professional liability insurance of the partnership, plus the amount of own risk applicable to this insurance coverage, to be borne by the partnership pursuant to the terms of the policy.
-In the event and to the extent that no monies are paid out under the professional liability insurance, for whatever reason, any and all liability shall be limited to the fees owed and paid by the Principal i/e client to the partnership in the matter concerned.
-Such limitation of liability shall not apply to damages caused by the willful intent or gross negligence of the partnership and/or its (subordinate) management.
+8. Any liability shall be limited to the amount paid by the professional liability insurance of the partnership in the case in question, increased by the amount of the deductible applicable under the insurance, which shall be borne by the partnership according to the policy conditions.
+If – for whatever reason – no payment should be made under such insurance, any liability shall be limited to the amount of the fee due and paid by the client or client to the partnership in respect of the engagement concerned.
+This limitation of liability shall not apply insofar as damage is the result of intent or wilful recklessness of the partnership and/or its – whether or not subordinate – managers.

-9. When calling in third parties not belonging to its organisation the partnership shall observe due diligence and shall (except in case of and bailiffs’ assistance) consult with the Principal i/e client to the extent possible prior to the selection of these third parties.
+9. When engaging third parties not belonging to its organisation, the Partnership shall exercise due care and shall (except in case of bailiff assistance) in so far as possible consult in advance with the instructing client or client when selecting such third parties.
 Any liability of the partnership for shortcomings of these third parties is excluded.

-10.1 The activities shall be charged per hour, at an hourly rate.
-Annually, i/e, as per 1 January, the hourly rates will be indexed pursuant to the consumer price index figure of all households of the Netherlands CSO of December of the previous year.
-Hourly rates shall be rounded up to whole euros.
-Apart from the aforementioned indexing, the hourly rates of interns and associates agreed on at the intake of a case will be adjusted annually in accordance with the relevant hourly rates scales of Sjöcrona Van Stigt.
-A copy of the hourly rates scales will be forwarded upon request.
-When the agreed rate is prematurely changed other than through above-mentioned indexing the Principal i/e client shall be timely informed.
+10.1 The hourly rates shall be indexed annually (as at 1 January) in accordance with the consumer price index figure all households of the CBS of December of the previous year.
+Hourly rates are rounded off to whole euros.
+In addition to the indexation referred to above, the hourly rates of interns and employees agreed upon on intake of a case are adjusted annually in accordance with Sjöcrona – van Stigt’s applicable hourly rate scales.
+The hourly rate scales will be sent upon request.
+If the agreed rate is revised in the interim other than as a result of the above-mentioned adjustments, the client will be informed in a timely manner.

-10.2 Apart from the hourly rates 5% office expenses shall be charged in connection with amongst others telephone, fax and postage costs.
-Other expenses will be charged separately.
+10.2 In addition to the hourly rate, 5% office expenses will be charged in connection with, inter alia, telephone, fax and postage costs.
+Other costs will be charged separately.

-10.3 In case of activities to be carried out forthwith or over the weekend the agreed hourly rate may be increased with 50% – 100%.
+10.3 In case of work to be performed urgently or at weekends, the agreed hourly rate may be increased by 50% – 100%.

-10.7 When interim invoices are not paid in time, the retainer can be offset and the lawyer working for the Principal i/e client shall suspend his activities until again an advance payment has been made.
+10.7 If interim invoices are not paid on time, the advance may be set off and the lawyer working for the client will suspend his/her activities until a new advance has been paid.

-10.8 If desired, an estimate of the height of the final invoice will be discussed with the Principal i/e client as soon as the lawyer has sufficient information to make such an estimate.
+10.8 An estimate of the amount of the final invoice will be discussed with the client as soon as the lawyer has sufficient information to do so.

-10.9 When an outstanding invoice is not paid, even after various reminders, the partnership shall transfer that invoice to a collection agency.
-The interest and the costs of the collection agency shall be for the account of the Principal i/e client.
+10.9 If outstanding invoices are not paid even after several reminders, the partnership will transfer them to a collection agency.
+The associated interest and costs of the collection agency shall be at the expense of the client or client.

-11.2 In the case for which you are being detained you qualify for free legal aid.
-You have, however, opted not to use that possibility so that the current financial conditions shall apply.
+11.2 In the matter for which you are detained, you are eligible for free legal aid.
+However, you have chosen not to avail yourself of that opportunity, so the present financial terms and conditions apply.

 11.3 Also, if you were detained in the case for which you are assisted you might qualify for free legal aid.
 You have, however, opted not to use that possibility so that the current financial conditions shall apply.